harsha-simhadri/big-ann-benchmarks/neurips23/ec2_table.md

 [1] The entry was from an author affiliated with Zilliz, a company involved in the organizing team.
 The conflict was not disclosed by the author, and was discovered post evaluation.
 [2] Build time exceeded 12 hours (13 hours, 34 minutes)

-Results with private queries for yfcc-10M and sparse-full and public queries for text2image-10M
+Table lists highest QPS measured with at least 90% recall@10.
+Private queries were used for yfcc-10M and sparse-full and public queries for text2image-10M.